Son of Kareem Abdul-Jabbar, sentenced to 6 months in prison

-SANTA ANA, California – The son of basketball legend Kareem Abdul-Jabbar was sentenced to six months in jail for stabbing a neighbor with a hunting knife during a discussion about trash cans, prosecutors said Wednesday.
+SANTA ANA, California – The son of basketball legend Kareem Abdul-Jabbar was sentenced to six months in jail for stabbing a neighbor with a hunting knife during an argument about trash cans, prosecutors said Wednesday.

 Adam Abdul-Jabbar, 29, was sentenced Tuesday after pleading guilty to three counts of assault with a deadly weapon and one count of carrying a knife or dagger, with sentence improvements for inflicting major bodily injury, according to the office. from the Orange County District Attorney.